10 optimization rules recommended by search engines

 Yes, you can get these links from lots of directories than nobody never

-visit (not including the Yahoo or Dmoz directories that are often linked
+visit (not including the Dmoz directory that is often linked

 and visited)...
 This is an artifact of popularity.
 This is also a poor